hbk-ronak/EvolutionaryAlgorithm/README.md

-# Evolutionary Algorithm
+# Optimization Algorithm

-An implementation of Genetic Algorithm and Simulated Annealing used for global optimization of continuous functions
+An implementation of Genetic Algorithm, Simulated Annealing and Nelder-mead used for global optimization of continuous functions